 I have over four years full time experience in outdoors education working as a sessional instructor and manager.
 This included gaining Basic Expedition Leadership Award Level 3, BCU Foundation Safety and Rescue Trained, paddlesport 2 star and level 1 coach, and NICAS Indoor Rock Climbing Level 2, and Summer Mountain Leader.
 I am Climbing Wall Award trained, pending assessment.
 I am a qualified DofE assessor for all expeditions.

-I was at the forefront of the first local authroities to use social media when working with young people and developed policy in this area (contributing to my research interest in social media).
+I was at the forefront of the first local authroities to use social media when working with young people and developed policy in this area (contributing to his research interest in social media).

 There is a vibrant local sector of high quality amateur dramatics, supported by the University of Derby, Derby Theatre.
-I have a passion for the arts and have integrated dram into the Inter-Professional Learning
+I has a passion for the arts and have integrated dram into the Inter-Professional Learning.